open-world-agents/open-world-agents/docs/env/guide.md

 ## CLI Tools for Plugin Management

-The `owl env` command provides powerful tools for managing and exploring plugins:
+The `owl env` command provides powerful tools for managing and exploring plugins with enhanced filtering, search, and analysis capabilities:

 ### Plugin Discovery and Listing